contentful/widget-sdk/docs/guides/smoke-tests.md

 # Smoke test spec best practices

-## Spec naming and its important w.r.t. telemetry
+## Spec naming and its importance w.r.t. telemetry

 The name of the spec is very important, as it used for reporting data to Librato for telemetry purposes. **Always name the test using hyphen case**.
 It's also highly recommended not to nest tests within a describe block and to just use the `test` global.